Bolivian bamboo rat: Biology and behaviour

-Bolivian bamboo rats feed on bamboo, stripping away the outer bark to gnaw at the stems.
+Bolivian bamboo rats almost exclusively feed on bamboo, stripping away the outer bark to gnaw at the stems, leaving piles of unconsumed material to the side.
+They are also known to consume the leaves of bamboo plants, and may also gnaw holes near the internodes of the bamboo plant to gain access to the stems.

 They are nocturnal, sleeping through the day in nests of tangled vines located in tree branches 10 to 25 m above the ground.
 Population densities can be high, and one individual studied had a home range of just 0.23 ha.
 The rats are agile climbers, and move through heavy vegetation almost silently.
 When disturbed, the freeze in place, or run swiftly up into trees.

 Moving only at night, and then slowly and in areas of dense vegetation, Bolivian bamboo rats can be difficult to observe.
 However, they do make distinctive calls, which may carry over long distances, and are apparently used to communicate with one another.
 These calls consist of a series of short, staccato grunts, and have compared to those of toads.
 The calls are often made while the rats are perched on branches, or after scent marking with their sternal glands.
 Other nearby individuals often respond with calls of their own.

+The Bolivian bamboo rat notably has the highest number of chromosomes out of any known mammal (2n = 118).

+Conservation

+The Bolivian bamboo rat is a least-concern species as defined by the IUCN Red List of Threatened Species, based on the general diversity of its habitats.
+However, the species has been little studied, as despite its loud vocalizations it is elusive and difficult to capture alive.